Anton-Schoultz/HomeBrew/Tools/README.md

 Here I made use of the excellent PulseView Program, using a Raspberry Pi Pico as the data capture device.

-Raspberry Pi Install
+*Raspberry Pi Install*

-Hold doen the button, plug it in, release the button.
+Hold down the button, plug it in, release the button.
 It will appear as a USB drive, drag and drop this file
 <code>pico_sdk_sigrok.uf2</code> into the folder to install the software
 onto the Raspberry Pi.

 As the Pi is 3v3 and I'm working with 5v circuits, I built a little adaptor board with voltage dividers for the input pins.
 I used 3k3 resistor in line, with a 4k7 to ground.